Welcome to the Cocos Keeling Island CHRMAP project page

 The methodology for calculating coastal hazard areas does not take into account future action that may be taken to adapt to coastal hazards.

-Familiarise yourself with the predicted coastal hazard lines and the inundation mapping to see how erosion and inundation have been predicted to affect the coastline and the coastal settlements on Home Island and West Island.
+Familiarise yourself with the projected coastal hazard lines and the inundation mapping to see how erosion and inundation have been projected to affect the coastline and the coastal settlements on Home Island and West Island.

 The hazard lines represent the combined allowance calculated from the following factors as outlined in SPP 2.6: